 General Education Core and Common Body of Knowledge courses provide students with a solid background of general knowledge in addition to a broad-based business foundation, designed to prepare students to successfully progress into Core and Major course work.
-While the University accepts Associate degree-seeking students only through Axia College, those WIU Bachelor degree-seeking students who wish to acknowledge the fulfillment of these requirements may apply for an Associate degree diploma by contacting their Academic Counselor or the Office of Student Records.
+Bachelor degree seeking students may recognize fulfillment of Associate requirements by requesting an AAB diploma.
+This request must be made prior to the completion of 75 credits.